PLCnext/CoffeeMachineDemo/README.md

 Please prepare your PLCnext Control as follows:
 1. Reset your PLC.
 For this, push the reset button for 3 seconds during the boot process.
-2. Adjust the IP and gateway address of the PLC so that it is connected to the Internet.
+2. Open PLCnext Engineer and create a new project via "File" > "New Project".
+3. Double-click on "Project" on the left side and then open the "Online Controllers" tab.
+Here you can scan the network, integrate the available PLC into your project and set the IP and gateway address to connect to the Internet.
+4. When connecting to the Internet, also make sure that the system time of the PLC is configured correctly for your router.
+This might be UTC or your local time.
+To do this, select "PLCnext" in the project tree and navigate to "Online parameters" > "Real-time clock".
+In the fields you can define date and time.
+Via the buttons in the menu of this window you can write and read the PLC time.
-3. Create a WinSCP session, then start PuTTY and login as 'admin'.
+5. Now create a WinSCP session, then start PuTTY and login as 'admin'.
-4. Create a 'root' user via : <code> sudo passwd root </code>
+6. Create a 'root' user via : <code> sudo passwd root </code>
-5. Change to the 'root' user via: <code> su </code>
+7. Change to the 'root' user via: <code> su </code> .
+You will then have to enter the root password you just set.
-6. To clean the SD cart from any existing Docker containers, run: <code> rm -r /media/rfs/rw/var/lib/balena </code>
+8. To clean the SD cart from any existing Docker containers, run: <code> rm -r /media/rfs/rw/var/lib/balena </code>
-7. Download the [balenaEngine app](https://www.plcnextstore.com/963) container provided in the PLCnext Store to your computer.
+9. Download the [balenaEngine app](https://www.plcnextstore.com/963) container provided in the PLCnext Store to your computer.
-8. To open the Web-based Management enter the following URL in web browser: https://<ip.of.your.plc>/wbm
+10. To open the Web-based Management enter the following URL in web browser: https://<ip.of.your.plc>/wbm
-9. Install the balenaEngine app by using the Web-based Management option "PLCnext Apps" -> "Install App"
+11. Install the balenaEngine app by using the Web-based Management option "PLCnext Apps" > "Install App"
-10. Start the app after installation.
+12. Start the app after installation.
-11. Switch back to WinSCP and transfer "node_red_user_data.tar" and "setup.sh" to /opt/plcnext .
+13. Switch back to WinSCP and transfer "node_red_user_data.tar" and "setup.sh" to /opt/plcnext .
-12. Make the shell script executable.
+14. Make the shell script executable.
 Therefor enter: <code> chmod +x setup.sh </code> in PuTTY.

 ## Installation